there are four new years…” to the Jewish calendar. Among those:

 Today, in addition to the mystical traditions of the Tu Bishvat seder environmental significance has come to play a large role in the celebration of Tu Bishvat.
 Many have the tradition to plant trees, donate to environmental causes, dedicate themselves to a more environmentally conscious lifestyle, or simply spend a little time in nature among the trees.

 At BJ we celebrate Tu Bishvat with a communal seder, where we integrate the traditional, mystical and contemporary ‘roots’ of the Tu Bishvat ‘tree.’

 Celebrating Tu Bishvat

 This month’s family Shabbat dinner will be Tu Bishvat themed!
 Join us for great food, better company, and fun games for children and adults alike as we prepare to celebrate the Jewish birthday of the trees.
-A special, but not exclusive, invitation goes out to our Kitah Aleph families.
+A special invitation goes out to our Kitah Aleph families; email Ayala for your personal, free registration link.
 Register by Monday, January 7.